 Songkran festival marks the traditional Thai New Year and is especially popular for its bedlam of exciting water fights.
 In Bangkok, the excitement of Songkran is most prominent near the Grand Palace and Sanam Luang.
 The water spatter associated with the festival lasts for about three days, over the lunar full moon.
 Boat races are held and colorful dancers and music troupes parade the city grounds.
 Thai people enjoy family gatherings and visit temples during this time.

 It is an ancient Brahmanic ceremony that is being celebrated in Bangkok since the Sukothai period.
 The event is hosted near Sanam Luang in May, by the King who bestows farmers with his blessings for a productive harvest.
 He also initiates the season by ploughing the ground.
-After this ceremonial ploughing, the sacred bulls are offered seven different platters, containing rice, corn, beans, sesame seeds, alcohol, water and glass.
+After this ceremonial ploughing, the sacred bulls are offered seven different platters.
+They are containing rice, corn, beans, sesame seeds, alcohol, water and glass.
 The bulls’ choice of food is used to predict the agricultural produce for that particular year.

 This festival commemorates the Goddess of Water and has been observed all over Thailand, since the Sukothai period.
-People congregate at the waterside during the full moon in November and offer their ‘krathong’ (a lotus-shaped vessel decorated with flowers and candles) and ‘loy’ (float) it in the water.
+People congregate at the waterside during the full moon in November.
+They offer their ‘krathong’ (a lotus-shaped vessel decorated with flowers and candles) and ‘loy’ (float) it in the water.
 In this way, they thank the Water Goddess for giving them water for everyday use.
 Various fun fairs, concerts, games and events are organized during this period.

-The Golden Mount is a part of the Wat Saket Temple, which forms the venue for the annual Golden Mount temple fair, celebrated in November every year.
+The Golden Mount is a part of the Wat Saket Temple.
+Which forms the venue for the annual Golden Mount temple fair, celebrated in November every year.
 The Golden Mount of Wat Saket is covered with red cloth and the Buddhists in Bangkok visit the temple to offer their obeisance to Lord Buddha’s relics and rejoice in the festive spirit.
 The whole aura of the place resembles a carnival, with folk plays, local food stalls, bauble stalls and animal circuses.

 Thai Beer Festival is celebrated in the cooler months of October or November, after the monsoon spells are over.
 The event is ideal for enjoying authentic Thai food and beer, as during this time, Thai breweries set up stalls at various locations to promote their brands.
 Various stage events and live performances are also held.
 The most popular venue of the festival is the one located in front of the World Trade Center, at the Rajprasong Intersection.